-According to the IRS, For tax year 2019 (which is in 2020), you can exclude up to $105,900 of foreign sourced income.
+According to the IRS, for tax year 2021 (which is in 2022), you can exclude up to $108,700 of foreign sourced income.
 This is strictly the money you made outside the US.
-Then, for the 2020 tax season (in 2021), you can exclude up to $107,600.
 Every year the exclusion rate goes up, meaning you have more opportunities to save big.

 How to Claim the FEIE

 As a US expat who wants to claim the tax benefits from living abroad, you’ll need to fulfill the following criteria: You earn foreign income, your current tax home is in a foreign country, and you must fit one of the following:

 Bona Fide Residence test: Answer this: Were you a registered resident and subject to local income taxes in your host country for at least a full calendar year?
 Then you can claim the Foreign Earned Income Exclusion for up to the maximum amount ($108,700).

 Physical Presence Test: You will need to be outside of the US (ie: physically present living abroad) for 330 full days in a consecutive 12 month period, that begins or ends in the tax year.
 If yes, you qualify for the FEIE.

 Even if you have been in the US for more than 36 days in the tax year, there is a possibility you could still claim the Foreign Earned Income Exclusion.
 It depends on your unique, individual tax profile, and situation.
 You can see what is available to you once you sign up through our app.

 Additionally, if you end up qualifying for the FEIE from passing one of the tests, you may also be able to get foreign housing deductions for you and family members (see more below).